Starting or Transferring Utility Service

-Property Owners may start services in a number of ways:
+Property owners may start services in a number of ways:

 - Calling 311 or 574.235.9236 and selecting Option 4;

-- For property owners who wish to have Utility accounts in their tenant's name: complete the Owner Authorization form and e-mail to: DL-WaterWorksCustomerService@southbendin.gov.
+- For property owners who wish to have Utility accounts in their tenant's name: complete the Owner Authorization Form and email to: SBMUCustomerService@southbendin.gov.

 - Proof of ownership documentation must be provided to customer service.
-The following forms of documentation (with signatures) may be provided as proof of ownership: a deed, title, or purchase agreement.
+The following forms of documentation (with signatures) may be provided as proof of ownership: a deed, title or purchase agreement.